Types of Life Insurance

 What are the various types of life insurance policies?

 Given below are the basic types of life insurance policies.
 All other life insurance policies are built around these basic insurance policies by combination of various other features.

 Term Insurance Policy

-- A term insurance policy is a pure risk cover policy that protects the person insured for a specific period of time.
+- A term insurance policy which is now also available as E-term insurance policy is a pure risk cover policy that protects the person insured for a specific period of time.
 In such type of a life insurance policy, a fixed sum of money called the sum assured is paid to the beneficiaries (family) if the policyholder expires within the policy term.
 For instance, if a person buys a Rs 2 lakh policy for 15 years, his family is entitled to the sum of Rs 2 lakh if he dies within that 15-year period.